postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 ## Viewing mock calls

 You can view and search the details of calls to your mock servers using the mock call log.
-Open a mock from __Mock Servers__ on the left of Postman.
+Open a mock from __Mock Servers__ in the sidebar.
 Your mock overview and call log will open.

 [![Mock Call](https://assets.postman.com/postman-docs/mock-calls-v8.jpg)](https://assets.postman.com/postman-docs/mock-calls-v8.jpg)